rit-igm-web/IGME-340-Shared/exercises/dart-01.md

         ```dart
         myConst = "changed const";
         ```
-    1. Assign some value to `iAmFinal`.
+    2. Assign some value to `iAmFinal`.
         ```dart
         iAmFinal = "My Final Offer";
         ```
-    1. Attempt to change `iAmFinal`, you will get an error.
+    3. Attempt to change `iAmFinal`, you will get an error.
         ```dart
         iAmFinal = "I changed my Mind!";
         ```
-1. __Var vs Dynamic__, `var` and `dynamic` are similar, but the difference is `dynamic` can always change type whereas var, once the data type is set, cannot change.
-Clear out the above attempt and try the following:
+2. __Var vs Dynamic__, `var` and `dynamic` are similar, but the difference is `dynamic` can always change type whereas var, once the data type is set, cannot change.
+Try the following:

     1. In the main, add this following code:
         ```dart